isomerpages/mlaw-lsb/_find-a-surveyor/List of Corporations, Partnerships and Limited Liability Partnerships.md

   <li>|</li>
   <li><a href="#Z">Z </a></li>
 </ol><br>
-Note: This list refers to Licenses issued by the Land Surveyors Board under section 17 of the Land Surveyors Act 1991.
+Note: This list refers to licenses issued by the Land Surveyors Board under section 17 of the Land Surveyors Act 1991.

 <td>
 <table>